risingwavelabs/risingwave-docs-legacy/docs/manage/alter-streaming.md

 ## Why I cannot modify a streaming job in place?

 Streaming systems like RisingWave need to maintain **internal state** for streaming operators, such as joins and aggregations.
 Generally, modifying a materialized view would require consistent changes to the internal state accordingly, which is not always feasible.
-Let’s take the example below to illustrate it.
+Let’s see an example.

 Given a table `adult_users` that tracks the number of users aged ≥ 18.